Kernel357/Zirok/README.md

 # Project Zirok
 ## What is it?
 This is the core of a dungeon (Dungeons are grids of rooms connected by doors) generator based on a modified Random Walk algorithm.
 In this project, we followed the idea of ​​separating the core and the user interface.
-This means that the kernel can be easily integrated into your project.
-We used a small QT/C++ application to demonstrate the features of the core.
+This means that the Zirok core can be easily integrated into your project.
+We used a small QT/C++ application to demonstrate the features of the Zirok core.

 ## Features
 - Integration into your project